PEC-CSS/Graveyard2025/ml/K-Means Clustering/README.md

 ---

 # Screenshots
-Below are some sample screenshots from the project (replace with your actual image links if available):
+Below are some sample screenshots from the project i took:

 ## Elbow Method Plot: